ryannix123/gpu-demo/README.md

 # Flask GPU Demo - GitOps Deployment with ArgoCD

 This repository contains a GitOps-friendly deployment of the [flask-gpu-demo](https://quay.io/repository/ryan_nix/flask-gpu-demo) app using OpenShift and ArgoCD.
+Its target use case is Red Hat Advanced Cluster Management (RHACM)

 ## 📦 Components